skeeto/simplegpg/README.md

 GnuPG is loud and noisy with useless messages despite `--quiet` and `--batch`, so, in several cases, the script redirects its output to `/dev/null` and relies only on the exit status.
-However, when something goes wrong, the script's error messages are vague since it can't tell what went wrong, just that GnuPG failed.
-I'd like this to be better, but GnuPG does a poor job at communicating errors (see [EFAIL][efail]).
+However, when something unusual goes wrong, the script's error messages are vague since it can't tell exactly what went wrong, just that GnuPG failed.
+The problem is that GnuPG does a poor job at communicating errors (see [EFAIL][efail]), and even `--status-fd` doesn't convey enough information.
-Doing it properly requires parsing GnuPG's overly-complex output.
 For a great example of how shell commands *should* communicate a variety of possible error conditions to scripts in a simple way, see curl.

 ### passphrase2pgp